 Blog Notes

-I keep and make daily blog notes using the Simplenote app on my phone everyday.
-Dropbox has its own note taking app called Paper.
+I keep and make daily blog notes using the Simplenote app on my phone every day.
+Dropbox has its own note-taking app called Paper..
 I prefer Simplenote.
-I find it an easier and a smoother user experience.
-Evernote is also a popular note taking app.
-Simplenote is great because it can sync up to your laptop except slow internet connection can delay the sync.
+I find it an easier and smoother user experience.
+Evernote is also a popular note-taking app.
+Simplenote is great because it can sync up to your laptop (except a slow internet connection can delay the sync).

 A note of interest.
-In Mexico for example when I come to a cathedral or other attraction, I also find the place on Google Maps on my phone and I take a screenshot of its information panel and then I copy and paste the name of the cathedral or attraction into my Simplenote blog notes.
-I try to take the screenshot when first arrive at my destination so that I have a “photo divider” between cathedrals.
-Cathedral for example can often look very similar.
-I copy and paste the cathedral/attraction/museum name because it can be very time consuming trying to type out some of these cathedral names when you can simply copy and past the names, for example: Parroquia de Jesús Nazareno e Inmaculada Concepción.
+In Mexico for example, when I went to a cathedral or other attraction, I also found the place on Google Maps on my phone and then I take a screenshot of its information panel and then I copy and paste the name of the cathedral or attraction into my Simplenote blog notes for when its time to make folders on my computer.
+I try to take the screenshot when first arrive at my destination so that I have a “photo divider” between cathedrals in my camera folder on my phone.
+Cathedrals for example can often look very similar and very difficult to identify after the fact.
+I then copy and paste the cathedral/attraction/museum name into my Simplenote blog note because it can be very time-consuming trying to type out some of these cathedral names when you can simply copy and paste the names, for example: Parroquia de Jesús Nazareno e Inmaculada Concepción.
 Who wants to type that cathedral off of a screenshot?

 A sample screen shot.
 Notice that you can Copy & Paste the title of attraction

-I wish I had learned about using this screenshot secret at the beginning of my ride and not in Mexico.
-I took photos of a 100 or so churches in Atlantic Canada and Quebec and I have no idea what their names are unless I do a heck of a lot of research after my bike ride.
+I wish I had learned this secret at the beginning of my ride and not in Mexico.
+I took photos of 100 or so churches in Atlantic Canada and Quebec and I have no idea what their names are unless I do a heck of a lot of research in the future.

 When it comes to your blog notes and details of your day you can be as detailed as much or little as you choose.
 I generally find myself keeping the details short and sweet.
 Even short and sweet ends up becoming a crap load of words by the time you have written everything out in proper sentences.

 I once read that a good length for a blog post was 1,000 words.
-I find with 1,000 words I average my blog posts to cover about 4 days.
-Besides my daily notes I keep track of my destination city and number of kilometers pedalled.
-I use the Strava app to keep track of my kilometers pedalled.
-I find Strava a bit irritating as if I am not careful the app shuts itself off for no apparent reason.
-So, I find myself checking my phone constantly.
-I like Strava because I have it connected to my website so my website followers can see where I am.
+I found with 1,000 words I average my blog posts to cover about 4 days.
+Besides my daily notes, I kept track of my destination city and the number of kilometers pedaled that day.
+I used the Strava app to keep track of my kilometers pedaled.
+I found Strava a bit irritating, if I was not careful the app shut itself off for no apparent reason.
+So, I found myself checking my phone constantly.
+I liked Strava because I had it connected to my website so my website followers could see where I was.

-Every morning I like to take a photo of my campsite and every evening I take a screenshot of my Strava download.
-I include these 2 images at the bottom of every day’s blog post.
-I wish I had taken a photo of my camping sites on my first bike trip.
+Every morning I took a photo of my campsite and every evening I took a screenshot of my Strava download.
+I included these 2 images at the bottom of every day’s blog post.
+I wish I had taken a photo of my camping sites on my first bike trip back in 2011.
 There was no such thing as Strava back in those days.

 At the bottom of each daily blog entry I include a photo of my campsite and a screenshot of my Strava record